The Anticancer Potential of Tea Catechins

 2. Interactions between catechins and some drugs can reduce drug bioavailability, potentially diminishing therapeutic efficacy.

-Exploring the potential of tea catechins in anticancer drug development should focus on the following areas: (1) metabolism of ingested catechins in the gastrointestinal tract and developing methods to protect catechins from degradation or transformation; (2) technologies to improve catechin bioavailability, such as encapsulation and nanolization; (3) novel catechin formulations with synergistic anticancer effects.
+Exploring the potential of tea catechins in anticancer drug development should focus on the following areas: (1) of ingested catechins in the gastrointestinal tract and developing methods to protect catechins from degradation or transformation; (2) technologies to improve catechin bioavailability, such as encapsulation and nanolization; (3) novel catechin formulations with synergistic anticancer effects.

 If there are any copyright issues, please contact us to remove the content.